infitx-org/system-integrator-toolkit/index.md

     link: /advanced-topics/
     details: Explore sophisticated integration patterns, FX conversion, and complex business scenarios for enterprise-grade implementations.

-footer:  v1.1 WIP
+footer: Powered by Infitx Africa in partnership with Mojaloop Foundation | v1.1 WIP
 ---
 # System Integrator Toolkit

-Welcome to the comprehensive System Integrator Toolkit for Mojaloop integration.
-This toolkit provides role-based guidance and resources for Digital Financial Service Providers (DFSPs) and their integration partners.
+Welcome to the comprehensive System Integrator Toolkit for Mojaloop integration, powered by **Infitx Africa** in partnership with the **Mojaloop Foundation**.
+This toolkit provides role-based guidance and resources for Digital Financial Service Providers (DFSPs) and their integration partners across Africa and beyond.

 ## Quick Navigation by Role